 The bioeconomy encompasses the production of renewable biological resources and their conversion into food, feed, bio-based products and bio-energy.
-It includes agriculture, forestry, fisheries, food and pulp and paper production, as well as parts of chemical, biotechnological and energy industries.
+It includes agriculture, forestry, fisheries, food, pulp and paper production, as well as parts of chemical, biotechnological and energy industries.
 Its sectors have a strong innovation potential to support Ireland's transition to a more integrated sustainable, low carbon economy.

 The Government's Action Plan for Jobs called for an assessment of the potential of Ireland's bioeconomy to further contribute to economic development and the transition to a low-carbon economy.